Quantum Time-Space Tradeoffs for Matrix Problems: Quantum tradeoffs for Boolean matrix operations

-\begin{theorem} Any classical circuit computing $n\times n$ Boolean matrix-multiplication with $T$ queries and space $S$ with success probability more than $2^{-S}$ must have $T$ that is $\Omega(n^{3}/L(S))$. \end{theorem}
+\begin{theorem} Any output-oblivious classical query algorithm computing $n\times n$ Boolean matrix-multiplication with $T$ queries and space $S$ with success probability more than $2^{-S}$ must have $T$ that is $\Omega(n^{3}/\sqrt{S})$. \end{theorem}

-\begin{proof} Again since there are $n^2$ outputs which is a trivial time lower bound we can assume that $L(S)$ is at most $\alpha n$ for some arbitrarily small constant $\alpha>0$.
+\begin{proof} Since there are $n^2$ outputs, which is a trivial time lower bound for sequential algorithms, we can assume that $\sqrt{S}$ is at most $\alpha n$ for some arbitrarily small constant $\alpha>0$.
 Let $c=2/\gamma$ for $\gamma$ given by \cref{prop:SDPT} and let $k=cS$.
-Again we can assume that $L(k)=L(cS)\le n/2$ The main difference in parameters from the quantum case is that by applying \cref{lem:coloring-or} and \cref{prop:SDPT}, classical circuits of width $S$ such that $L(k)\le n/2$ and depth $2\varepsilon kn/(3L(k))$ computing $k$ disjoint ORs of size $\floor{n/L(k)}\ge n/(2\,L(k))$ have success probability at most $2^{-\gamma k}=2^{-2S}$ probability of computing $k$ correct outputs.
-There are at most $2^S$ choices of the values of the gates at a layer boundary and hence the probability that a layer of height $\varepsilon kn/L(k)$ correctly produces $k$ correct outputs is at most $2^{-S}$.
-Since there are $n^2$ outputs, any circuit of depth $T$ at most $\varepsilon n^3/L(k)$ must have some layer of depth $\varepsilon kn/L(k)$ during which at most $k$ outputs are produce and each must be correct, so the overall success probability is at most $2^{-S}$. \end{proof}
+Our assumption with $\alpha<1/(10\sqrt{c})$ implies, by~\cref{lem:coloring} that $L(k)<5\sqrt{k}=5\sqrt{cS}< n/2$.
+The main difference in parameters from the quantum case is that we need to apply \cref{lem:general-classical-boolean} instead of \cref{lem:general-quantum-boolean} to say that classical output-oblivious branching programs of width $2^S$ have success probability at most $2^{-\gamma k}=2^{-2S}$ of computing $k$ correct output values of $A \bullet B$.
+There are at most $2^S$ nodes at a layer boundary and hence the probability that a layer of height $(2\varepsilon/3) kn/L(k)$ correctly produces $k$ output values is at most $2^{-S}$.
+Rewriting using $L(k)< 5\sqrt{k}$, we obtain that a layer of height $(2\varepsilon/15) \sqrt{k}\,n$ correctly produces outputs with probability at most $2^{-S}$.
+Since there are $n^2$ outputs, for any circuit of depth $T$ at most $(2 \varepsilon/15) n^3/\sqrt{k}$ must have some layer of depth $2 \varepsilon/15) \sqrt{k}\, n$ during which at most $k$ outputs are produced and each output value must be correct for the algorithm to be correct, so the overall success probability is at most $2^{-S}$. \end{proof}